Public Sector Accounting Board

 Bill lives in Vancouver.

-Russ lives in Victoria.
+Geoffrey lives in Halifax.

 Guylaine Leclerc is recognized as a leader and visionary in the accounting profession.
 She has acted as the Auditor General of Quebec since March 2015.
 Prior to this, Guylaine was a managing partner for the forensic accounting and financial advisory firm, Accuracy, where she led the firm’s expansion outside Europe into Quebec.

-She has been awarded several honours for her contribution to the accounting profession’s reach, notoriety and credibility.
+Guylaine has been awarded several honours for her contribution to the accounting profession’s reach, notoriety and credibility.
 The Ordre des comptables professionnels agréés du Québec gave her the title of Fellow in 2004, and the Université Laval awarded her the Gloire de l’Escolle medal at the Grands diplômés ceremony in 2013.

 Guylaine lives in Quebec City.

-Margaret lives in Dartmouth.
+Clyde lives in Ottawa.

 Bill lives in Kanata.

-Ann Marie is an active participant on professional boards and committees, currently acting as a member of the Public Service Pension Plan Corporation and the Audit Committee for the Corporation, the Canadian Council of Comptrollers, and the Advisory Board for the School of Business-College of the North Atlantic.
+She is an active participant on professional boards and committees, currently acting as a member of the Public Service Pension Plan Corporation and the Audit Committee for the Corporation, the Canadian Council of Comptrollers, and the Advisory Board for the School of Business-College of the North Atlantic.

-Ann Marie lives in Goulds.
+Ann Marie lives in St. John's.